 - On the Select Locations page, click + Add Unlisted Target.

 - In the Select Target Type window, choose Server and enter the host name of the Target in the Enter New Target Hostname field.

 - Click Test.
 If ER2 can connect to the Target, the button changes to a Commit button.

-- In the Select Types dialog box, select Target locations from Local Storage or Local Process Memory and click Next.
+- In the Select Types dialog box, select Target locations from Local Storage or Local Process Memory, select the Target type, and click Done.

 - The UI prompts you if there is no usable Agent detected on the Target host.
 Select Would you like to search this target without installing an agent on it? to continue.